cdrezen/itRWR/README.rst

 .. image:: https://github.com/anthbapt/itRWR/workflows/CI/badge.svg
     :target: https://github.com/anthbapt/itRWR/actions?query=branch%3Amaster+workflow%3ACI

-This repository contains an algorithm allowing to perform an iterative random walk with restart on a multiplex network, in order to identify disease-associated communities.
+This repository contains an algorithm allowing to perform an iterative random walk with restart on a multiplex network.
 This algorithm is based on
 MultiXrank (https://github.com/anthbapt/multixrank), a Python package allowing to perform random walk with restart on universal multilayer networks.

 -----------------